JuliaGraphics/ColorSchemes.jl/README.md

     sortcolorscheme(leonardo, rev=true)

+The default is to sort colors by their LUV luminance value:

+    sortcolorscheme(colorscheme, :u)

 ## Making colorscheme files <a id="Making colorscheme files"></a>

 You can make a colorscheme file from a colorscheme like this:

-    make_colorschemefile("monalisa", leonardo)

-which creates a file of that name in your current directory.
-Use a name that will make a suitable Julia constant name — a name like 'my-scheme" won't work, because `my-scheme` isn't a valid identifier.
+    savecolorscheme(leonardo, "/tmp/leonardo_scheme.txt", "comment: from the Mona Lisa")

+which saves the color values in a text file with the provided name.
+The file contains a number of lines of three Float64 numbers between 0 and 1, for Red, Green, and Blue.

 ## Weighted colorschemes <a id="Weighted colorschemes"></a>

 Sometimes a colorscheme is dominated by some colors, and others occur less frequently.
 For example, in an image there may be much more brown than yellow.
 You can extract both a set of colors and a set of weights that indicate proportions of colors.
 For example:

-    cs, wts = extract_weighted_colors("monalisa.jpg", 10, 15, 0.01; shrink=2))
+    cs, wts = extract_weighted_colors("monalisa.jpg", 10, 15, 0.01; shrink=2)

 The colorscheme is in `cs`, and `wts` holds the proportions of each color: